- Wax for Candle Making

 2) Do you want deep colours?
 If yes - choose paraffin

 4) Do you want to make candles to sell?
-If yes - many of your customers will think that Soy candles are more environmentally friendly and, therefore, more suited to hand made products.
+If yes - many of your customers will think that Rapeseed candles are more environmentally friendly and, therefore, more suited to hand made products.